The Facades We Wear: Oshi ga Yameta

 Off the Hook and Squid Sisters (or Tentacles and Sea o’ Colors in Japanese) are very different groups.
 Pearl as MC and Marina as DJ have very distinct roles in Off the Hook such that their movements are heavily contrasted with each other.
 Pearl is fiery and aggressive while Marina is laid-back and soulful, and everything about them screams hip hop, which traditionally has liked to draw a sharp distinction between its musicians.
 There’s really no confusing the Pearl and Marina, and their performances put a bright spotlight on their individuality.

 Squid Sisters, however, are more akin to a Japanese idol group, and so their performances are more synchronized and feel more choreographed.
-At the same time, every so often, you’d see a subtle difference in movement—an extra bit of flourish from Callie or a more composed and precise gesture from Marie.
+At the same time, every so often, you’d see a small difference in movement—an extra bit of flourish from Callie or a more composed and precise gesture from Marie.
 It’s especially noticeable at times when both are cheering the audience on, and Callie is bouncing up and down as Marie’s feet stay firmly planted, such as in the video above.
 The differences between the two are relatively subtle as a result, and idol fans eat this sort of thing up.

 Adding these small quirks to Callie and Marie is all the more impressive because a lot of fictional idol media don’t really bother to do the same.
 When watching an episode of Love Live! or Aikatsu!, there’s often pretty much no difference in performance if two or more characters are doing the same routine in the same song.
 We’re sometimes told that there’s a difference, but it’s not really shown.